 Choosing to Splurge on Quality Items

-Frugal living doesn’t involve buying everything second hand or choosing the cheapest option.
-It’s often quite the opposite of that.
+Frugal living doesn’t involve buying everything second-hand or choosing the cheapest option, which is often quite the opposite.

-When I first got married, my husband wanted to buy an expensive grill and an iron-wrought outdoor dining set.
+When I married, my husband wanted to buy an expensive grill and an iron-wrought outdoor dining set.
 I made $32,000 a year at the time, and the two expenses totaled $2,000.

 Those items were unbelievably expensive.
 I tried to convince my husband to buy cheaper alternatives, but he wouldn’t budge.
-Twenty years later, we are still using those two products, and they are still in fantastic condition.
-In the meantime, friends of ours have replaced their cheaper dining sets and grills three times in the same 20 years.
+Twenty years later, we are still using those two products, which are still in fantastic condition.
+In the meantime, our friends have replaced their cheaper dining sets and grills three times in the same 20 years.

-When considering the frugal option, ask yourself how often you will use an item.
+When considering the frugal option, ask how often you will use an item.
 I cannot believe how many times we’ve grilled over the past two decades.
-Spending more on a quality product can be a frugal decision if you get the full value out of it.
+Spending more on a quality product can be a frugal decision if you get the most value out of it.

 When we live a frugal lifestyle, we stop paying attention to the non-essential items in our life and start focusing on the people, activities, and things that truly matter.
 Frugality allows us to plan for more significant goals.
-It’s learning to live intentionally.
+It’s learning to live intentionally and joyfully.

-When we look away from the small things that previously distracted us, we can begin to pursue larger goals.
-As we minimize the excess and the unnecessary, we can maximize our time and aim towards more meaningful pursuits.
+We can begin to pursue larger goals when we look away from the small things that previously distracted us.
+As we minimize the excess and the unnecessary, we can maximize our time and aim toward more meaningful pursuits.

 The Connection Between Minimalism and Frugal Living